Godalming: Commerce and industry

 Godalming's medieval prosperity was founded on the wool trade.
 The North Downs provided good grazing land for sheep, there were local deposits of Fuller's earth in Surrey and the Wey provided a source of both water and power for fulling mills.
 Like Guildford, to the north, the town specialised in the manufacture of kersey, a coarse cloth, dyed blue.
-Fulling took place at Catteshall Mill between 1300 and 1660, and at the Westbrook Mills in the 17th and early-18th centuries.
-Dyers are known to have been active in the town in the 17th century, but the industry went into a steep decline in the middle of the century.
+Fulling took place at Catteshall Mill between 1300 and 1660, and at the Westbrook Mills in the 17th and early 18th centuries.
+Dyers are known to have been active in the town in the 17th century, but the kersey industry went into a steep decline in the middle of the century.
 Woollen cloth production ended at Guildford in the 1710s, but continued on a small scale in Godalming for around another 100 years.

-As the manufacture of woollen cloth declined in Godalming, it was replaced by the production of knitted and woven textiles.
+As cloth manufacture declined in Godalming, it was replaced by the production of knitted and woven textiles.
 A cottage industry developed in the town in the 17th century, producing woollen, silk and later cotton garments.
 Hosiery was knitted using a stocking frame invented by William Lee in the 1580s.
 Until the 18th century, most garments were produced by families working at home, but thereafter the industry became increasingly centralised.
 George Holland set up a factory in around 1790 for the manufacture of "Fleecy and Segovia Hosiery", using specially prepared wool.
 The Pitchers company was established in the town in 1885 and produced "Charterhouse sweaters", among other woollen items.
 The firm, which closed in the 1960s, is credited with the invention of a machine to produce the cable stitch.

 Leather production was a significant part of the local economy from the mid-15th to mid-20th centuries.
 Tanneries are recorded at several sites in the town, including at Ockford Road, Meadrow and Catteshall Lock.
 In 1808, a "bark house" was erected in Mill Street for grinding bark and chamois leather was produced at the Westbrook Mills in the 19th century.
 The final leather producer in Godalming closed in 1952.

-The Godalming area was an important centre for papermaking and, in the early-17th century, several mills in the town produced coarse sheets of "whited brown paper".
+The Godalming area was an important centre for papermaking and, in the early 17th century, several mills in the town produced coarse sheets of "whited brown paper".
 Papermaking took place at the Westbrook Mills in the 17th and early 18th centuries, and at Catteshall Mill from the 1660s until 1928.